LinusBorg/vue-lib-template/README.md

 # Vue Library-Monorepo Template

-> My personal repo template for developing Vue 3 libraries in a monorepo powered by yarn workspaces
+> My personal repo template for developing Vue 3 libraries in a monorepo powered by pnpm workspaces

 **STATE**: Still working on this here and ther, but it's working fine, usually ☺️